AChiabodo/AMLNotes/Questions.md

       - GANs (Generative Adversarial Networks) are a type of deep learning model that consists of two parts: a generator network and a discriminator network.
 The generator network generates new data samples, while the discriminator network tries to distinguish between the generated samples and real samples.
 30. **RevGrad**
       - RevGrad is a technique used to adapt a model trained on one domain to another domain.
 It works by reversing the gradient of the domain classifier and using it to update the model's parameters.
-31. **ADDA**
-      - ADDA (Adversarial Discriminative Domain Adaptation) is a method for unsupervised domain adaptation, it is an extension of GANs, where the generator network is trained to generate samples from the target domain, and the discriminator network is trained to distinguish between samples from the source and target domains.
-33. **cycle GAN**
-      - Cycle GAN is a type of GAN that is able to translate images from one domain to another, it is trained by using cycle consistency loss which trains the model to maintain the same content and style of the input image after translation.
-34. **SBADA-GAN**
-      - SBADA-GAN is a semi-supervised generative adversarial network (GAN) that is used for cross-domain adaptation.
-It is designed to adapt a model trained on one dataset to work well on a different but related dataset.
-35. **pixel level DA**
-      - Pixel level domain adaptation is a technique used to adapt a model at the pixel level.
-This is used when the input images have different characteristics such as different lighting conditions, resolutions or image noise.
 36. **batch normalization for DA**
       - Batch normalization is a technique used to normalize the input data in order to improve the performance of a model.
 In the context of domain adaptation, batch normalization is used to adjust the model's internal representations to better align with the target domain.
 37. **multi source BATCH NORMALIZATION for DA**